Applied Buddhist Studies

 This subject will explore the Buddhist understanding of medicine life in the historical Buddha’s time.
 The deficiencies and dilemmas of modern biomedical healthcare, despite “evidence-based care,” will be presented, together with the emergence of effective Buddhist insights and principles, notably a broad spectrum of mindfulness-based interventions, which are subject to ongoing research.

 Selected Readings of World Buddhist Literature

 The subject aims to cultivate students’ analytical ability and understanding of Buddhist textual traditions from which the teachings and practices of modern Buddhism have developed.
 It focuses on textual representations of Buddhist meditation (mindfulness in particular), which is perceived to be at the heart of Buddhism.
 The subject explores how different methods of meditative practices are viewed and presented in some of the most influential texts on Buddhist meditation the major Buddhist traditions.

 Buddhist Art as Visual Communication

 The aim of this subject is to teach the knowledge and interpretative skills necessary to fully engage with Buddhist material culture.
 It will start with a brief assessment of Buddhist visual culture, before presenting the evolution of the image of the historical Buddha Sakyamuni, including aniconic and synoptic representations.
-Students will also analyse the characteristics and distinguishing qualities of diverse buddhas and bodhisattvas (with special attention to Avalokitesvara); symbols that convey the values and beliefs of Buddhism; the generation of merit through commissions; the visualisation of a deity; and the power of inscribed dharani and ‘seed’ syllables.
+Students will also analyse the characteristics and distinguishing qualities of diverse buddhas and bodhisattvas, symbols, the generation of merit through commissions, the visualisation of a deity, and the power of inscribed dharani and ‘seed’ syllables.